bradfrost/atomic-design/chapter-1.md

 How long will a homepage take to build?
 Well, that sort of depends on what’s on it, right?
 Maybe the homepage simply consists of a  tagline and a background image, which means it could be done by lunch.
 Or maybe it’s chock full of carousels, dynamic forms, and third-party integrations.
 In that case, maybe the homepage will take several months to complete.

-As for the 30,000-page university website, it might be tempting to declare “Thousands of pages!?
+As for the 30,000-page university website, it might be tempting to declare, “Thousands of pages!?
 Wow, that sounds challenging!”
 But in reality, those 30,000 pages may consist of three content types and two over-arching layouts.

 Ultimately, a project’s level of effort is much better determined by the functionality and [components](http://bradfrost.com/blog/post/scope-components-not-pages/) contained within those pages, rather than on the quantity of pages themselves.